 These are NC State sponsored opportunities for seed funding, research equipment, interdisciplinary research, and other research infrastructure.
 If you have questions about any of these opportunities, please contact Marie Grubbs in the Research Development Office.

-The Faculty Research and Professional Development (FRPD) program is a funding partnership between the Office of Research, Innovation and Economic Development and the 10 academic Colleges.
+The Faculty Research and Professional Development (FRPD) program is a funding partnership between the Office of Research and Innovation and the ten academic colleges.

 - Competition is closed; Winners have been announced.

 The Game-Changing Research Incentive Program (GRIP), allocates more than $1,500,000 over three years to fund exceptional research teams and projects that span NC State colleges.
 GRIP is intended to incentivize and support visionary research ideas that will result in large-scale extramural funding, award-winning research impacts, and first-class interdisciplinary graduate education and training.
-You can watch this video and hear Dr. Rebar tell you a little bit more about the program.
+You can watch this video and hear a little more about the program.

 GRIP awards will follow a two-phase application process including a two-page pre-proposal, selection of up to 10 pre-proposals for further consideration, and review of eight-page final proposals.
 Please see the link to the full RFP below for key dates and requirements, and the FAQs for additional information.